The Underground Railroad (novel): Honors and awards

 The novel has received a number of awards, including the 2017 Pulitzer Prize for Fiction and the 2016 National Book Award for Fiction.
 The previous book to win both the Pulitzer and the National Book prizes was The Shipping News, by E. Annie Proulx, in 1993.
 While awarding the Pulitzer Prize, the committee recognized Whitehead's novel for a "smart melding of realism and allegory that combines the violence of slavery and the drama of escape in a myth that speaks to contemporary America".
-The Underground Railroad was also awarded the Arthur C. Clarke Award for science fiction literature and the 2017 Andrew Carnegie Medal for Excellence, and was longlisted for the 2017 Man Booker Prize.
+The Underground Railroad was also awarded the Arthur C. Clarke Award for science fiction literature, the 2016 Goodreads Choice Award., and the 2017 Andrew Carnegie Medal for Excellence.
+It was longlisted for the 2017 Man Booker Prize.
 When The Underground Railroad was published in the United States in August 2016, it was selected for Oprah's Book Club.
 In 2024, The New York Times named it the seventh best book on their 100 Best Books of the 21st Century list.

 On August 5, 2020, a crater on Pluto's moon Charon was named Cora, after the character in the novel, by the International Astronomical Union's Working Group for Planetary System Nomenclature.